pabloniklas/pebug/docs/source/commands.md

 Without the optional [range], it uses Offset 100 as its starting point, disassembles about 32 bytes and then remembers the next byte it should start with if the command is used again.
-( The word 'about' was used above, because it may be necessary to finish with an odd-number of bytes greater than 32, depending upon the last type of instruction DEBUG has to disassemble.
+( The word 'about' was used above, because it may be necessary to finish with an odd-number of bytes greater than 32, depending upon the last type of instruction PEBUG has to disassemble.

 :::{warning}
-The user must decide whether the bytes that DEBUG disassembles are all 8086 instructions, just data or any of the newer x86 instructions which are all beyond the ability of PEBUG to understand!
+The user must decide whether the bytes that PEBUG disassembles are all 8086 instructions, just data or any of the newer x86 instructions which are all beyond the ability of PEBUG to understand!
 :::